khaled-300/desafio-Mottu/README.md

 To stop the running services, use `docker-compose down`.
 To rebuild the containers with any code changes, run docker-compose up `-d` again.

+# How to test the API

+The MotoRentalService API can be tested using swagger interface or the Postman and other ways of the sending the requests to the API.

+- First create your user in the api using the Sample request provided in the api endpoint.
+- Login to the api using the user just created before with the email and password.
+- Then you are free to use the api, this is extra functionality to authenticate the user based on the role.